oberstet/ijson/README.rst

 - ``yajl``: wrapper around `YAJL <http://lloyd.github.com/yajl/>`_ version 1.x
 - ``python``: pure Python parser (good to use under PyPy)

+To use the YAJL backend, here is how to install on Debian/Ubuntu:

+    sudo apt-get install yajl-tools

 You can import a specific backend and use it in the same way as the top level library::